 It is often assumed that the ability to trade immediately is a high priority for all investors.
-However, the variety of investor reactions to the NZX’s suspension of trading following the DDoS (Distributed Denial of Service) attacks last year has shown that for many investors, a lack of immediacy can be an inconvenience, but it is not the biggest consideration in investment decisions.
+However, the variety of investor reactions to the NZX’s suspension of trading following the DDoS (Distributed Denial of Service) attacks in 2020 has shown that for many investors, a lack of immediacy can be an inconvenience, but it is not the biggest consideration in investment decisions.

 The NZX, like most stock exchanges, is a continuously traded market, meaning buyers and sellers can usually trade at any time, while the market is open.
 A licensed market with continuous trading must also impose continuous disclosure requirements on listed businesses.
 This means there is an obligation for those businesses to continuously update investors with any information that may influence the market price or value of the business.

 This continuous disclosure requirement is one of the reasons small to medium-sized businesses (SMEs) find traditional public listings unrealistic: The cost and resource required to make sure the business continuously discloses all material information can take the focus away from running the business.
 However, even ignoring the direct costs of continuous disclosure, for some businesses continuous trading may not be in the best interests of either the business or investors.

 In research published by the Federal Reserve Bank of New York, trading on major continuously traded markets showed, “buyers and sellers tend to arrive in clustered fashion”.
 Simply put, the presence of buy and sell orders in a market will encourage traders to believe they will receive a fair price, encouraging more traders to submit their buy and sell orders.
 Conversely, the absence of orders increases the risk that traders won’t receive a fair price, which further discourages more orders.